 Photographing Cardiff Castle in South Wales

 However, did you know that if you live in the Cardiff area, you could get a castle key card for an admin charge of only £6 per family member?
-The card is valued for three years and entitles the holder to free access.
-Additional small fee for the special events and house tours.
+The card is valued for three years and gives the holder free access.
+The additional small fee for the special events and house tours.

-To get your key card you just call at Cardiff castle with proof of your Cardiff address.
-Something with a photo ID such as your driving licence may also be beneficial to take with you.
+To get your key card, call into Cardiff castle with proof of your Cardiff address.
+Something with a photo ID, such as your driving licence, may also be beneficial to take with you.
 You do not need to take a photograph with you.
 The photograph is done for you when they issue the card.

 So why am I telling you this?
-What as this got to do with photography?
+What has this got to do with photography?
 Well, Cardiff castle is a great place to photograph, and there are very few photography restrictions other than the use of flash.
-You will find that the use of flash is restricted in many tourist venue’s.
+You will find that the use of flash is restricted in many tourist venues.

-During the visit, I managed time to try out my new Fuji X100F camera I just bought for my street photography and family snaps on days out.
-It’s a mirrorless and very lightweight retro looking camera.
+During the visit, I managed time to try out my new Fuji X100F camera I had just bought for my street photography and family snaps on days out.
+It’s a mirrorless and very lightweight retro-looking camera.
 I used only the JPG setting so that I would be able to use the classic chrome colour setting and the famous Fuji Acros black and white setting.
-Well, all I can say is what a camera.
-Yes, you got to be into cameras to appreciate it and its cost of £1,300.
-Not cheap for a fixed lens camera and it's not everyone’s idea of a walk around camera.
-Anyway enough of Cameras and Cardiff castle.
+Well, all I can say is what a camera is.
+Yes, you got to be into cameras to appreciate its cost of £1,300.
+Not cheap for a fixed-lens camera, and it's not everyone’s idea of a walk-around camera.
+Anyway enough Cameras and Cardiff castle.
 Here are a few images I took while I was there.

-After our walk around the castle we did a brief visit to the war shelter just near the cafe.
+After we walked around the castle, we briefly visited the war shelter near the cafe.